BHAVYAghub/Youtube-API/README.md

 | GET    | /youtube/find    | Fetches the youtube records saved in DB, sorted in reverse chronological order of their publishing date-time on the basis of `search` query param (fuzzy serach). |

 ---
+Note:
-Note: Carefully set the `YT_FETCH_RECORDS_AFTER` config as this might exhaust your quota.
+* Carefully set the `YT_FETCH_RECORDS_AFTER` config as this might exhaust your quota.
+* Set the configs before running the application.